The Quiet War on Bitterness: Why Modern Food Fears Flavor

 Bitterness as a Cultural Treasure

-Across cultures, bitterness still holds a sacred place, though often at the margins.
+Across cultures, bitterness still holds a sacred place, though often at the margins or fringes.

-In Italy, amaro is sipped after meals as ritual.
+In Italy, amaro is sipped after meals as a habit hard to break.

 In China, bitter melon stews remind families of the balance of yin and yang.